Pond Lighting Ideas: Illuminate Your Water Feature at Night

 Color and Mood Management

 Some assume white light is all you need.
-In reality, temperature and color determine whether a pond feels cozy, dramatic, or stark.
+In reality, temperature and colour determine whether a pond feels cozy, dramatic, or stark.

 What Metrics Matter When Choosing Pond Lights?